-The bacon adds a depth flavor that lends the soup a slow cooked taste while the greens and the beans provide us with all of the nutrients and energy we need to start this year out on the right foot!
+The bacon adds a depth flavor that lends the soup a slow cooked flavor, while the greens and the beans provide us with all of the nutrients and energy we need to start this year out on the right foot.

 Black Eyed Peas & Collard Greens